 The RFP typically specifies some examples of sites the client likes, and a list of the features that must appear on the site.
 References are made to the improved results they are hoping for from the new “design.”
-Work begins, the new design is then approved and built, and the client’s content is hastily entered into the pages.

-I know… there must be a better way, right.
+I know, there must be a better way, right.

 Design is not just what it looks like and feels like.
 Design is how it works.

 Your customers are unique.
 The content that will connect with your audience is unique.
-Ergo, you need a custom website that clearly differentiates you and your brand from everybody else, and delivers a very unique and custom user experience.
+So, you need a custom website that clearly differentiates you and your brand from everybody else, and delivers a very unique and custom user experience.

 Effective websites are built to a blueprint, based upon a marketing strategy created specifically for your prospective buyers and the content that will build relationships with your audience, and move them towards a purchase decision.